kubedl-io/kubedl/README.md

 - Support submitting a job with [artifacts synced from remote source such as github](./docs/sync_code.md ) without rebuilding the image.
 - Support gang scheduling with a pluggable interface to support different backend gang schedulers.
 - Instrumented with rich prometheus [metrics](./docs/metrics.md) to provide more insights about the job stats, such as job launch delay, current number of pending/running jobs.
+- Built-in functionality to persist job metadata into a pluggable database such as Mysql.
 - [Work-in-progress] Provide a [dashboard](#job-dashboard) for monitoring the jobs' lifecycle and stats.

 ## Getting started